A Madeira expert, Zarin Buckingham from Madeira Relocation & Expat Services, answers all your questions about moving to and settling down in Madeira.

 After the rental period is over, the same has to be done.

 If anything was damaged during the rental period, then the damage will be paid out of the deposit that was paid in advance.
-If no damage was done, then the owner is obliged to return the deposit back to the renter within 5 working days after the take-over.
+If no damage was done, then the owner is obliged to return the deposit to the renter within five working days after the take-over.

 It is not advisable to pay the deposit or rent in cash and without a formal contract.